Azure/azurehpc/apps/wrf/readme.md

 ### Create new WRF cluster
 Choose the WRF Cluster name:
 ![Create-WRF-Cluster1](images/Create-WRF-Cluster1.png)

 Choose the SKUs you want use for testing and the subnet for the compute VMs:
 ![Create-WRF-Cluster2](images/Create-WRF-Cluster2a.png)

-Check **Additional NFS Mount** options and change to the correct NFS IP address.
+Check **Additional NFS Mount** options and change to the correct NFS IP address, related to your environment.
 Don’t need to change NFS Mount Point and NFS Export Path
 ![Create-WRF-Cluster3](images/Create-WRF-Cluster3.png)

 Keep the default value for the other parameters, save it and start the cluster.